briantruong777/briantruong777.github.io/software/_drafts/my-arch-linux-setup.md

 ## Regular Maintenance

 Congratulations!
-Your Arch Linux system is fully set up and ready for use (well, according to me at least).
+Your Arch Linux system is fully set up and ready for use (well, according to my standards at least).
 If you are new to Arch, you should read through the [system maintenance] guide.
 To sum it up, the main thing you need to do is keep your system up-to-date on a regular basis with these steps:

-1. Check <https://archlinux.org/> for any required manual intervention
+1. Check [archlinux.org](https://archlinux.org/) for any required manual intervention
 1. Run `pacman -Syu`
 1. Deal with any `pacnew` or `pacsave` files
 1. Reboot